 The clothes and cape of Elsa were made out of an old fairy dress of my daughters and some super glue – fancy stuff here at Just a Mum!! 😉

-I iced the bottom tier round cake in a crumb layer of light blue buttercream icing (Link to Buttercream Icing Recipe at end of Post) and then placed the bowl shaped tier in top and iced all over that in the same icing – smoothing the bottom and top tiers completely.
+I iced the bottom tier round cake in a crumb layer of light blue buttercream icing (link to my buttercream recipe HERE) and then placed the bowl shaped tier in top and iced all over that in the same icing – smoothing the bottom and top tiers completely.
+You will need 3 or 4x my icing recipe to complete this doll.

 The plan was for me to make her gown in decreasing shades of blue – in the end there are just 3 shades and these are not as nicely blended as I would have hoped but as our buttercream icing is still quite creamy in colour blue is harder to achieve.
 You you can always use shortening in place of butter for a whiter buttercream.
 However, you get the idea!